caoppg/KSPMI/README.md

 ## Acknowledgments
-This work has received funding from INTERREG Upper Rhine (European Regional Development Fund) and the Ministries for Research of Baden-Wrttemberg, Rheinland-Pfalz (Germany) and from the Grand Est French Region in the framework of the Science Offensive Upper Rhine HALFBACK project.
+This work has received funding from INTERREG Upper Rhine (European Regional Development Fund) and the Ministries for Research of Baden-Württemberg, Rheinland-Pfalz (Germany) and from the Grand Est French Region in the framework of the Science Offensive Upper Rhine HALFBACK project.